 PEI-STEP Graduate Certificate Requirements

-PEI-STEP students are required to complete 3 WWS graduate-level courses, including one STEP-approved science policy course, one non-science/tech policy course (e.g., economics, politics, psychology, sociology, and history), and one WWS graduate level elective.
+PEI-STEP students are required to complete 3 SPI graduate-level courses, including one STEP-approved science policy course, one non-science/tech policy course (e.g., economics, politics, psychology, sociology, and history), and one SPI graduate level elective.

 PEI-STEP students wishing to obtain the STEP Graduate Certificate must meet the advanced policy paper requirement.
 This paper must be deemed of publishable quality and is often developed as a chapter of the student’s dissertation.
 Candidates must also fulfill the requirements of their home department.